Kemi, ASVAB Test Expert at JobTestPrep

 The next section comprises two subjects combined – Auto and Shop (in the CAT ASVAB they may be in two different sections – each is as short as half of a full section).
 The section tests knowledge of automobiles and workshops, which is on the one hand very specific, yet requires wide knowledge in those fields.
 Let's continue.

-What is the primary function of a car's alternator?
+What is the primary function of a vehicle's alternator?

 Wrong